allsona/iamswer-ruby-client/README.md

-# Zenta Ruby Client
+# Iamswer Ruby Client

-The client for Zenta -- A user microservice
+The client for Iamswer -- A user microservice